 3. APPOINTMENT OF COUNSEL

-KRS 31.110(1)(a) – Any indigent person charged with felony, misdemeanor or any offense which could result in his confinement is entitled to be represented by an attorney provided by the Commonwealth.
-At arraignment – KRS 31.120(1) – defendant should be examined as to his financial eligibility for appointment of free or partially free counsel.
-Free counsel appointment may be terminated at any time if defendant if found to be able to pay for his own attorney.
+KRS 31.110(1)(a) – Any indigent person charged with a felony, misdemeanor, or any offense that could result in his confinement is entitled to be represented by an attorney provided by the Commonwealth.
+At arraignment – KRS 31.120(1) – the defendant should be examined as to his financial eligibility for appointment of free or partially free counsel.
+Free counsel appointment may be terminated at any time if the defendant is found to be able to pay for his own attorney.
 KRS 31.120(1), RCr 3.05(2).

-If the defendant is still in jail 24 hours after conditions of release (initial or statutory bail has been set) the court that imposed the conditions of release shall review if defendant makes written application for reconsideration, but court may act on its own without written request.
+If the defendant is still in jail 24 hours after the conditions of release (initial or statutory bail has been set) the court that imposed the conditions of release shall review if the defendant makes a written application for reconsideration, but the court may act on its own without a written request.
 RCr 4.38.
 Pretrial release officers shall notify the judge of all persons so detained after 24 hours.